 Pineville is a tiny town located in the state of West Virginia.
 With a population of 619 people and just one neighborhood, Pineville is the 182nd largest community in West Virginia.

-Pineville is a blue-collar town, with 35.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Pineville is generally considered to be a blue-collar town.
+35.29% of the Pineville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pineville is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Pineville who work in office and administrative support (20.59%), law enforcement and fire fighting (19.61%), and healthcare (10.78%).

 A relatively large number of people in Pineville telecommute to their jobs.
 Overall, about 7.84% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.